Camilo-Mora/H5P/README.md

 Step 4.
 Place all the full unzipped folder inside the H5P folder in the repository you createdd.

 Step 5.
-In your webpage, add the following code in the position where you want the H5P tool.
+In your HTML code, add the following code in the position where you want the H5P tool.

 ```html